Chapter 6 Conveyance & Transportation Issues

-- Canceled flights, ship voyages, trains, buses, or routes—Travel cancelations can occur suddenly, especially for air travel, which can be particularly sensitive to shifts in passenger demand and is often unpredictable during outbreaks.
+- Canceled flights, ship voyages, trains, buses, or routes—Travel cancellations can occur suddenly, especially for air travel, which can be particularly sensitive to shifts in passenger demand and is often unpredictable during outbreaks.

 - Voluntary cessation of travel—Travelers may choose to postpone their travel because of official travel warnings, travel advisories, or concerns about their health, border measures, or the possibility of being stranded in a foreign country.
-Large decreases in travel volume can decrease travel options, and travel schedules may be disrupted, especially to and from the countries most affected by the outbreak.
+Large decreases in travel volume can decrease travel options and disrupt travel schedules, especially to and from the countries most affected by the outbreak.

 - Increase in travel—People traveling in affected countries in the early stages of an emerging outbreak may seek unplanned return journeys, as people try to avoid infection or seek health care in their home countries.

 - Grounding of flights—In extreme circumstances, flights may be unavailable in a region for a period of time.

 - Entry or exit screening—The set of border health measures described earlier in this section may be applied, in whole or in part, at international borders, either to prevent the introduction of infection into the country (entry screening) or to prevent infected people from leaving and spreading infection to other countries (exit screening).